ktorio/ktor-documentation/topics/FAQ.md

 Have in mind that we usually review and merge PRs in batches, so the PR could be outstanding for a few weeks.
 But still we encourage you to contribute if you can!

-If you have a bugfix that need to use right away we recommend you to fork Ktor, compile it yourself, and temporarily publish a patched version in your own artifactory, bintray or similar and use that version until it is merged and a new version released (since the timing might not be aligned with your needs).

 ## What does CIO mean?
 {id="cio"}